ananay-gupta/Banking-System/README.md

 1. HTML
 2. CSS and Bootstrap
 3. Java Script
+4. My SQL

 # Basic Banking System

-1. Start with creating a dummy data in database for upto 10 customers.
-Database options: Mysql, Mongo, Postgres, etc. Customers table will have basic fields such as name,email, current balance etc. Transfers table will record all transfers happened.
+1. Started  with creating a dummy data in database for 10 customers.
+Customers table has basic fields such as name,email, current balance etc. Transfers table will record all transfers happened.

 2. Flow: Home Page > View all Customers > Select and View one Customer > Transfer Money > Select customer to transfer to > View all Customers .